 We believe that strong long-term corporate performance is achieved with a compensation program that encourages a long-term focus by our executive officers through the use of equity compensation, the value of which depends on the performance of our common stock.
 For this reason, our long-term incentive compensation to date has been provided largely in the form of equity awards.
-Historically, we used time-based stock options and time-based RSU awards that typically vest over multi-year periods to help align the interests of our executive officers with the interests of our stockholders and to enable them to participate in the appreciation of our common stock.
+Historically, we used time-based stock options and time-based RSU awards that typically vest over multi-year periods to help align the interests of our executive officers with the interests of our stockholders and enable them to participate in the appreciation of our common stock.

-Because RSU awards have value to the recipient even in the absence of stock price appreciation, we are able to incent and retain our executive officers using fewer shares of our common stock than would be necessary if we used stock options as our sole form of equity awards.
-In addition, since the value of these RSUs increases with any increase in the value of the underlying shares, RSU awards also provide incentives to our executive officers that are aligned with the interests of our stockholders.
+Because RSU awards have value to the recipient even in the absence of stock price appreciation, we are able to incentivize and retain our executive officers using fewer shares of our common stock than would be necessary if we used stock options as our sole form of equity awards.
+In addition, since the value of these RSUs increases with any increase in the value of the underlying shares, RSU awards also provide incentives to our executive officers aligned with our stockholders' interests.

-The size and form of the equity awards for our executive officers are determined in the discretion of our compensation committee at a level that it believes is competitive with current market conditions (as reflected by our compensation peer group), and after taking into consideration each individual executive officer's role and the scope of his or her responsibilities, his or her experience, his or her past performance and expected future contributions, his or her current equity holdings and the potential equity awards of our other executive officers.
+The size and form of the equity awards for our executive officers are determined at the discretion of our compensation committee at a level that it believes is competitive with current market conditions (as reflected by our compensation peer group), and after taking into consideration each individual executive officer's role and the scope of responsibilities, experience, past performance and expected future contributions, current equity holdings and the potential equity awards of our other executive officers.

-In March 2020, our compensation committee reviewed the outstanding equity awards held by our executive officers and considered analysis performed by Compensia, as well as factors such as the anticipated future contributions of the executive officer, the competitiveness of the executive officer's overall compensation package, the significant unvested equity awards held by most of our executive officers, the potential reward to the executive officer if the market value of our common stock appreciates, and the recommendations of our CEO.
+In March 2021, our compensation committee reviewed the outstanding equity awards held by our executive officers and considered analysis performed by Compensia, as well as factors such as the anticipated future contributions of the executive officer, the competitiveness of the executive officer's overall compensation package, the significant unvested equity awards held by most of our executive officers, the potential reward to the executive officer if the market value of our common stock appreciates, and the recommendations of our CEO.
 Our compensation committee also takes into account "burn rate" as an additional factor in making its determinations with respect to equity awards.
-Burn rate is calculated by dividing the total number of shares granted under all of our equity incentive plans during a period by the weighted average number of shares of common stock outstanding during that period, and is expressed as a percentage.
-Based on that review and consideration of the factors mentioned above, our compensation committee determined to award of stock options and RSUs to each of our named executive officers as set forth in the Grant of Plan-Based Awards Table below.
-The determination of the number of shares of our common stock underlying each stock option or RSU grant was made, in part, with reference to the value attributable to the reference level for the comparable position at the companies within the peer group, which suggested that a higher level of awards were appropriate.
-The levels were also designed to make executive compensation program competitive while keeping the burn rate and dilution associated with our equity compensation programs within a range our compensation committee deemed appropriate.
+Burn rate is calculated by dividing the total number of shares granted under all of our equity incentive plans during a period by the weighted average number of shares of common stock outstanding during that period and is expressed as a percentage.
+Based on that review and consideration of the factors mentioned above, our compensation committee determined to award stock options and RSUs to each of our named executive officers as set forth in the Grant of Plan-Based Awards Table below.
+The determination of the number of shares of our common stock underlying each stock option or RSU grant was made, in part, with reference to the value attributable to the reference level for the comparable position at the companies within the peer group, which supported our compensation committee's decisions.
+The levels were also designed to make the executive compensation program competitive while keeping the burn rate and dilution associated with our equity compensation programs within a range our compensation committee deemed appropriate.